Thyroid Cancer: Hormone Therapy

 When might hormone therapy be used for thyroid cancer?

 If you’ve had surgery to remove your thyroid gland or radioactive iodine therapy, your body will no longer make the thyroid hormones it used to make.
-You will likely be prescribed thyroid hormone therapy to replace your lost hormones
+Your healthcare provider will likely give you thyroid hormone therapy to replace your hormones.
+You will need take thyroid hormones for the rest of your life.

 The pituitary gland in your brain controls the thyroid.
 If the pituitary senses that thyroid hormone levels are low, it will make a hormone called thyroid-stimulating hormone (TSH).
 This hormone normally causes the thyroid gland to make as much of its hormones as the body needs.
-TSH is also known to promote the growth of the thyroid gland, and possibly promote the growth of thyroid cancer cells.
+TSH is also known to encourage the growth of the thyroid gland.
+It may also possibly encourage the growth of thyroid cancer cells.
 Taking hormone therapy to keep TSH low after you have had your thyroid removed due to cancer, may help prevent some thyroid cancers from returning.

 How is hormone therapy given for thyroid cancer?

 Hormone therapy is usually given in the form of pills.
-A balanced amount of hormone pills help the body work properly and keep TSH levels low.
+A balanced amount of hormone pills helps the body work properly and keeps TSH levels low.

-Blood tests will be done to watch your thyroid hormone levels and adjust the dose as needed.
+Blood tests will be done regularly to watch your thyroid hormone and TSH levels and adjust the dose as needed.
 Different amounts are needed for each person, and the dose needed may change over time.

 What are common side effects of thyroid hormone therapy?

-People on thyroid hormone therapy need regular blood checks to avoid taking too little hormone, which would cause hypothyroidism.
-The blood checks can also help avoid taking too much hormone, which would cause hyperthyroidism.
+People on thyroid hormone therapy need regular blood tests to avoid taking too little hormone, which would cause hypothyroidism.
+The blood tests can also help keep you from taking too much hormone, which would cause hyperthyroidism.

-Signs of hypothyroidism, or too little thyroid hormone, include:
+Signs of too little thyroid hormone, or hypothyroidism, include:

 Tiredness or fatigue